Workers Compensation in Ohio

 Ohio requires any business with one or more employees to have workers’ compensation insurance.
 Unless they have the authorization to self-insure for occupational injuries or illnesses.
 Some types of workers are exempt from this, including but not limited to the following: sole proprietors, family farm corporate officers, and partners in an LLC.
 People who receive workers’ compensation get medical coverage, lost wages, and living maintenance.
 As well as facial disfigurement repair, and death benefits.
 The Bureau of Workers’ Compensation typically pays 72% of an individuals’ salary for up to five years.

-The steps you take immediately following a workplace incident in Ohio are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Ohio are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay receiving help from an Ohio healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Don’t delay receiving help from a Ohio healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury